 This funder supports literary artists as part of its artist resident program in Taos, New Mexico.
 It provides residence grants to writers without any expectation or requirement of creative output.

 The Wyoming Arts Council supports arts projects within the state.
 It offers support for creative writing through grants and fellowships.

 Other Writing Grants and Fellowships

-American Society of Journalists and Authors: Provides an emergency assistance fund for writers, as well as a number of awards.
+American Society of Journalists and Authors: Provides emergency assistance funds for writers, as well as a number of awards.

-Amy Lowell Poetry Traveling Scholarship: $54,000 scholarship for poets travelling abroad.
+Amy Lowell Poetry Traveling Scholarship: $54,000 scholarship for poets traveling abroad.

 Artist Trust : $7,500 fellowship, as well as other awards and grants.